Math Department

 • UC/CSU Area: Math (c); College Prep Electives (g)

-• UC/CSU Weighted
+• Honors/AP Value: UC/CSU Weighted

 Calculus BC is an extension of Calculus AB rather than an enhancement; common topics require a similar depth of understanding.
 Both courses are intended to be challenging and demanding.
 Broad concepts and widely applicable methods are emphasized.
 In addition to the topics covered in Calculus AB, students in Calculus BC learn advanced integration techniques and analyze polar, parametric, and vector functions.
 Calculus BC also includes the study of power series and various methods to determine convergence or divergence of a series.
-Students become familiar with Maclaurin series for common function and general Taylor series representations.
-Additional topics include the radius and interval of convergence and operations on power series
+Students become familiar with Maclaurin series for common functions and general Taylor series representations.
+Additional topics include the radius and interval of convergence and operations on power series.

 • Prerequisite: AP Calculus AB